By Stacey Langenbahn, J.D., Attorney-Mediator

 Collaborative mediation retains from mediation:

-- Neutral co-mediators to facilitate parties' negotiations (an attorney-mediator with the valuable addition of a licensed marriage/family counselor to manage emotions and improve communication)
+- A neutral attorney-mediator to facilitate parties' negotiations (with the valuable assistance of a licensed marriage/family counselor to manage emotions and improve communication if needed)

-- Spouses' ability to decide whether to bring divorce lawyers or to represent themselves
+- Spouses' and parents' ability to decide whether to bring divorce or collaborative lawyers or to represent themselves

 - Efficiency and expediency